Investment Fraud Attorneys for Claims Related to “Yield Enhancement Strategies”

 - What to Expect When You File for Securities Arbitration

 Legal Representation for Investors With YES Strategy Losses Nationwide

 Zamansky, LLC is a leading securities fraud law firm located in the heart of Wall Street.
 Our attorneys represent individual investors nationwide in FINRA arbitration, and we are actively pursuing claims based upon fraudulent investment advice related to yield enhancement products, including iron condors sold by UBS Financial Services and other large firms.
 Together, our attorneys have decades of experience fighting for the rights of individual investors, and we have secured millions of dollars in compensation for our clients’ fraudulent investment losses.

 If you lost money in an iron condor or other YES strategy investment, it is important that you speak with an attorney promptly.
 While investors technically have up to six years to file a claim with FINRA, there is no reason to wait, and delays can potentially make it more difficult to secure a financial recovery.
-Our attorneys are available to meet with investors in person in New York City or over the phone nationwide, and we can use our experience as well as the results of our recent investigations to assess whether you have grounds to pursue a financial recovery through FINRA.
+Our attorneys are available to meet with investors in-person in New York City or over the phone nationwide, and we can use our experience as well as the results of our recent investigations to assess whether you have grounds to pursue financial recovery through FINRA.

 When you choose our firm to represent you with your UBS yes strategy loss or other bad YES investment, you will pay nothing out of pocket during the course of your FINRA arbitration claim.
 We advance all costs associated with seeking compensation for yield enhancement strategy investment fraud, and we do not seek reimbursement of these costs or charge any legal fees unless we secure a financial recovery.
 Whether your investment firm is willing to settle or we need to take your claim all the way through arbitration, we will work diligently to ensure that you receive full compensation for your investment losses.